rainbows-gallery/rainbows-gallery.github.io/index.md

 # Use Case Ideas

-* New user goes to landing page, logs in, gets to user landing page, learns how to use the application.
+* New user goes to landing page, logs in, gets to landing page, browses through the art gallery.
-* User goes to landing page, logs in, gets to user landing page, browses the art gallery or adds their own art.
+* User goes to landing page, logs in, gets to home page, browses the art gallery, post their own art, edit their profile, or search for other profiles.
-* Admin goes to landing page, logs in, gets to user landing page, monitors the gallery.

 # Beyond the Basics